 It may be worth stopping to ask two questions here.
 If John's ancient audience had no punctuation in their ancient version of the Septuagint, would they have read Isaiah 34:8-11 in a way that awkwardly strips the adverbial phrase off of one thought and then awkwardly piles two adverbial phrases on to the next one?
 Or would they have followed the simple rhythm of the word "and", taking a simple elegant reading like you see in the translated and punctuated passage above?
 The answer to this seems obvious.
 You may be unconvinced, because we are looking at English translations in which things frequently get lost.
-Here below is a painfully literal^G forward interlinear^G Greek and English translation of Isaiah 34:9b-11a which allows you to see that the rhythm of the word "and" which I am referring to does legitimately exist in the actual Greek words of Codex Vaticanus.
-The

-Greek text I'm showing is transcribed directly from the photographed facsimile^G of Vaticanus with the same word order and diacritical accent marks found in Vaticanus:
+Here below is a painfully literal forward interlinear Greek and English translation of Isaiah 34:9b-11a which allows you to see that the rhythm of the word "and" which I am referring to does legitimately exist in the actual Greek words of Codex Vaticanus.
+The Greek text I'm showing is transcribed directly from the photographed facsimile of Codex Vaticanus with the same word order and diacritical accent marks found in Vaticanus.
+It is not essential for the reader here to be able to read the Greek words of the next several passages shown.
+The reader should just read the English words, positioned under the Greek words, to observe how the word "and" is used to indicate the beginnings and endings of each complete thought: